radish-es/casebook-property/content/casebook/title/cowichan-lra.md

 was intended to or does apply to Aboriginal title.
 There is no reference in the *LTA* to "Aboriginal title" at all.

-The Court in found that Aboriginal title, held collectively *sui generis*, "lies beyond the British Columbia land title system and fee simple ownership": at para.
+The Court in *Hwlitsum First Nation v.
+Canada (Attorney General)* 2015 BCSC 1341 [Hwlitsum ] found that Aboriginal title, held collectively sui generis, “lies beyond the British Columbia land title system and fee simple ownership”: at para.
 88(a).
-Further, Aboriginal title is not a registrable interest under the *LTA*: see , leave to appeal to SCC ref'd, 20380 (1 June 1987); at paras.
+Further, Aboriginal title is not a registrable interest under the LTA: see *Delgamuukw (Uukw) v.
+British Columbia* (1987), 37 D.L.R.
+(4th) 408, 1987 CanLII 2630 [Uukw], leave to appeal to SCC ref’d, 20380 (1 June 1987); *Skeetchestn* at paras.
 63-64.

 The plaintiffs say if the *LTA* were to apply to Aboriginal title, it would be tantamount to extinguishment, which is beyond the jurisdiction of the Legislature.
 Additionally, there is no clear and plain intent in the *LTA* to extinguish Aboriginal title.

-The plaintiffs rely , the *United Nations Declaration on the Rights of Indigenous Peoples*, UNGA, 61st Sess, UN Doc A/RES/61/295 (2007) GA Res 61/295 \[*UNDRIP*\] \[*BC *\] in support of their position that the *LTA* does not apply to Aboriginal title.
+he plaintiffs rely s.
+8.1 of the *Interpretation Act*, R.S.B.C.
+1996, c.
+238, the United Nations Declaration on the Rights of Indigenous Peoples, UNGA, 61st Sess, UN Doc A/RES/61/295 (2007) GA Res 61/295 [UNDRIP] and the Declaration on the Rights of Indigenous Peoples Act, S.B.C.
+2019, c.
+44 [BC DRIPA] in support of their position that the LTA does not apply to Aboriginal title.

 The plaintiffs agree that the provincial land title system is intended to provide certainty and security as to title to land.
 They do